sohan-shingade/power-outage-analysis/README.md

 There is **no statistically significant evidence of model unfairness** toward outages caused by severe weather.
 In fact, the model appears slightly more accurate for these cases, though the difference is not statistically significant.

+---
+## Acknowledgments

+Portions of this project — including phrasing, debugging strategies, and formatting — were supported with the assistance of ChatGPT.
+The model was used to help refine explanations, ensure clarity of communication, and troubleshoot technical formatting issues.
+All analysis, modeling, and conclusions were authored and verified by me.